Ty-Thetravelguy/weather-way-mp2/README.md

 [Font Awesome](https://fontawesome.com/) for my icons on my footer.

-[My Color Space](https://mycolor.space/) to look for colors which worked together.
+[My Color Space](https://mycolor.space/) to look for colours which worked together.

-[Coolors](https://coolors.co/) to create my color palettes.
+[Coolors](https://coolors.co/) to create my colour palettes.

 [iStockPhotos](https://www.istockphoto.com/) where I found and paid for the image.